jayoung/MKtests_JY/scripts/example_script_MKtest.md

 </tbody>
 </table>

-The positions table is mostly for troubleshooting code - it’s more detail than most users need, although if you want to dig into which codons contain changes, this would be one way to do it.

 ## Saving results to Excel

 Now, we do the same MK test but save the results in an Excel file (we